Pyomo/pysp/README.md

 [mpi-sppy](https://github.com/Pyomo/mpi-sppy)
 as the recommended extension for optimization under uncertainty in Pyomo.

+We plan to make PySP available at least until some time in 2023.

 ### Developers

 PySP was split out of the main Pyomo repository in February,